neilime/twbs-helper-module/README.md

 # Helping Project

-❤️ If this project helps you reduce time to develop and/or you want to help the maintainer of this project\ You can [sponsor](https://github.com/sponsors/neilime) him.
+❤️ If this project helps you reduce time to develop and/or you want to help the maintainer of this project.
+You can [sponsor](https://github.com/sponsors/neilime) him.
 Thank you !

 # Contributing